How to Safeguard Your Network Against AI-Based Cyber Attacks and Threats

 Jailbreaking ChatGPT Plus and Safeguarding AI Services

 ChatGPT Plus has guardrails in place to prevent misuse and abuse.
 But when an attacker jailbreaks an account, these safeguards disappear.
-Aside from an inaccessible account, fraudsters may sell it on the dark web.
+Aside from an inaccessible account, the cyber-attacker may sell it on the dark web.
 As a result, a bad actor may impersonate your business or employee, extract confidential data, or manipulate the AI model.

 Enterprises must take steps to defend paid or free ChatGPT accounts.
 Multi-factor authentication (MFA), user education, and a robust cybersecurity program are crucial to protecting your AI services.
 Remember to consider how the latest fraud techniques may impact your approach when reviewing your strategy.
 Introduce new concepts during training sessions and through engaging infographics, short videos, and GIFs.